We are required to provide the following notifications to families and the community on an annual basis.

 Release of Student Information to Military Recruiters

 Pursuant to the federal No Child Left Behind Act, the district must disclose to military recruiters and institutions of higher learning, upon request, the names, addresses and telephone numbers of our high school juniors and seniors.
 However, parents or students may request, in writing, that the district not release such information.
 Parents, or students who are at least 18 years old, wishing to exercise their option to withhold their consent to the release of this information must contact the high school principal’s office by October 15 in any school year.
-You may use the following form to do so; it is attached here as a PDF document and as a Word document.
+You may use the following form to do so; it is attached here as a PDF document.

 Teacher Qualifications